Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Boston, Massachusetts 02108-1512

 Processing times for the Secretary of the Commonwealth’s office are fairly quick.
-Mailed applications a processed 3-5 business days after receipt, walk-in applications 1-2 days, and faxes within 24 hours.
+Mailed applications are processed 3-5 business days after receipt, walk-in applications 1-2 days, and faxes within 24 hours.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.